-There is a well-known illegal logging problem in the Peruvian Amazon, which is directly linked to illegal exports to the United States.1
+There is a well-known illegal logging problem in the Peruvian Amazon.1

 We propose a new tool to address the problem: using cutting-edge satellites to monitor logging road construction in near real-time.